 The Department of Infrastructure (the Department) uses information collected via CCTV camera systems across its bus network.
-More detailed information is available in the Department's CCTV Policy which describes how long the information is kept and the limited circumstances we might disclose to third parties.
+More detailed information is available in the Department's CCTV Policy which describes how long the information is kept and the limited circumstances in which we might disclose this to third parties

 What types of camera systems does DOI operate?

 |Front view (15 metres)

 ||Rear view (5 metre)

 |Passenger entry door

 |Rear seating area